Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Book of Values/The Lionsberg System of Values.md

-# The Lionsberg Book of Values
+# The Lionsberg System of Values

 ## Introduction

+This book is a [[Work In Progress]].
+As we discover universal [[Values]]:

+1. We are listing them here
+2. We are working on simple descriptions
+3. We are working towards a full Values [[Pattern Language]]
+4. We are working to translate Values into Principles and Practices that can guide our lives and society

 ## Values Pattern Language